< Back

 Objectives:

-Antimicrobial resistance (AMR) in surgical site infections (SSIs) poses an increasing risk in companion animal surgery.
-Few studies have examined the clinical outcomes of AMR SSIs in veterinary practice.
-This study aimed to evaluate the differences in morbidity, mortality, and treatment costs between patients with AMR SSI, antimicrobial-sensitive (AMS) SSI, and those without SSI following surgery.
-Secondary objectives included identifying factors associated with the development of multidrug-resistant (MDR) SSIs.
+Antimicrobial resistant (AMR) surgical site infections (SSIs) pose an increasing risk in companion animal surgery.
+Only a few studies have examined the clinical outcomes of AMR SSIs in veterinary practice.
+This study evaluated the differences in morbidity, mortality, and treatment costs between patients with AMR SSI, antimicrobial-sensitive (AMS) SSI, and those without SSI following surgery.
+Secondary objectives included identifying factors associated with developing multidrug-resistant (MDR) SSIs.

 Methods:

-A retrospective review of medical records from the University of Edinburgh Small Animal Hospital was conducted for the period between June 2017 and September 2024.
-A total of 44 patients with AMR SSIs and 83 with AMS SSIs were matched with 126 control patients based on similar signalment, clinical and surgical parameters.
-Binary logistic regressions were used to assess risk factors associated with MDR SSIs.
+We retrospectively reviewed the medical records at the University of Edinburgh Small Animal Hospital from June 2017 to September 2024.
+Forty-four patients with AMR SSIs and 83 with AMS SSIs were matched with 126 control patients without SSI based on similar signalment, and clinical and surgical parameters.
+Binary logistic regression was used to assess risk factors associated with MDR SSIs.

 Results:

-AMR SSIs were associated with a 165% increase in total treatment costs compared to the control group, and a 97% increase compared to AMS SSIs.
-Patients with AMR SSIs also experienced longer post-operative hospitalisation and required more revision surgeries compared to AMS SSI and control patients.
-No significant difference in survival rates was observed across the three groups.
-Logistic regression showed an association between longer duration of anaesthesia and development of an MDR SSI when compared to the control group (OR 1.88, 95% CI [1.19, 2.96].)
-There was no evidence for further associations in the other groups compared.
+The total treatment costs in patients with AMR SSIs were 165% higher than in the control group and 97% higher than in the AMS SSI group.
+Patients with AMR SSIs also experienced longer post-operative hospitalisation and required more revision surgeries than those in the AMS SSI and control groups.
+The three groups had similar survival rates.
+Compared to the control group, logistic regression detected an association between longer anaesthesia and the development of MDR SSI (OR 1.88; 95% CI, 1.19–2.96).
+There was no evidence of further associations in the other groups.

 Conclusions: